ropensci/phylogram/paper.md

-Here, we introduce ``phylogram``, an R package for developing phylogenies as deeply-nested lists, converting trees between list- and matrix-type objects, importing and exporting trees to and from parenthetic text, an editing/manipulating dendrogram objects.
+Here, we introduce ``phylogram``, an R package for developing phylogenies as deeply-nested lists, converting trees between list- and matrix-type objects, importing and exporting trees to and from parenthetic text, and editing/manipulating dendrogram objects.
 ``phylogram`` is available from GitHub (<https://github.com/ropensci/phylogram>) and CRAN (<https://CRAN.R-project.org/package=phylogram>), and version 2.1 of the package is archived to Zenodo (<http://dx.doi.org/10.5281/zenodo.1293634>).